bgruening/docker-galaxy-stable/README.md

 Restarting Galaxy
 -----------------

-If you want to restart Galaxy without restarting the entire Galaxy container we can use `docker exec` (docker > 1.3).
+If you want to restart Galaxy without restarting the entire Galaxy container you can use `docker exec` (docker > 1.3).

   ```sh
   docker exec <container name> supervisorctl restart galaxy: